equivalent/scrapbook2/notes/nosql.md

 * name nosql comes from a twitter hash tag of a first conferecnce on non relational databases
-* nosql movement - 21 sentury nonrelational databases (as similar concepts was before too and they are not considered nosql)
+* nosql movement - *21 sentury* (as similar
+  concepts was before too and they are not considered nosql), *nonrelational* databases

 * relational DB has explicit scheme
 * noSql DB has implicit scheme (how is data used is the schema)